-To give each flavor a true test, I sampled them all without looking at the label (beyond the allergen info of course!).
+To give each flavor a true test, I sampled them all without looking at the label.
 I didn’t want to be persuaded or dissuaded by flavor names, healthy ingredients, and preconceived nutrition notions.
 If you think something is healthy for you, then it’s easy to convince your brain that it “tastes good for what it is.”

 The verdict: They were all sweet and delicious!

 Not as intensely peanut butter as I typically like in a pb-flavored item.
 In fact, I didn’t even realize it was peanut butter until I did look at the packaging.
 But it was definitely chocolaty and pretty darn good.
 I would classify it as almost candy bar-like, and never would have guessed that it was packed with Good Greens powder.
 The chocolate coating was smooth and well … delicious chocolate.
 The inside is more bar-like, soft and a little chewy, but still with a sweet flavor and a hint of nutty goodness.
 There were some randomly scattered crispies (which I later found out were soy crisps) that added a little textural interest, but overall these are soft, not crunchy or crispy, bars.

 This is the lone naked Good Greens bar, fully exposed without a chocolate robe.
 But that didn’t stop it from being quite delicious.
 This was the one that I could enjoy as a nice sweet breakfast bar-like treat, which I did.
 In fact, I devoured it at 8am in about 10 seconds flat.
 Once I took that first bite, it was impossible to stop!
 It had just the right taste and texture for a wholesome bar.